RetroReversing/retroReversing/categories/consoles/SuperNintendo.md

 ---
  ## Satellaview
- The **Satellaview** was a satelite add on for the Super Famicom only ever released in Japan on the 24th April 1995.
+ The **Satellaview** was a satellite add on for the Super Famicom only ever released in Japan on the 24th April 1995.
 It allowed users to download games, virtual magazines and listen to radio broadcasts.

  The sad thing about the Satellaview is due to the nature of the technology most of the content has been lost to time and has only been partially preserved by finding old recordings on people's Satellaview cartridges.
 Some content was broadcast but never downloaded, or soon overwritten with newer content so there is no other way to obtain the data.

  In 2020 Luigiblood did a presentation to the **AirGap2020** conference about **Satellaview Reverse Engineering** which can be watched below:
  <iframe width="560" height="315" src="https://www.youtube.com/embed/qUAmk8dYmrg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

- The **Satellaview** has little Memory Packs with only 1MB (8 MegaBit) of flash storage space that would slot into the BSX Satellaview cartridges, it was a cartridge that had a smaller cartirdge slot on top.
+ The **Satellaview** has little Memory Packs with only 1MB (8 MegaBit) of flash storage space that would slot into the BSX Satellaview cartridges, it was a cartridge that had a smaller cartridge slot on top.
 Note that there was one other game that supported these Memory Packs, it was a game creator called **RPG Maker**.

 ---
 # Games